English Proficiency Requirements

 English Requirements for Teaching Assistants

-To be offered and serve as a teaching assistant, you must meet additional English language proficiency.
-The requirements are as follows:
+To be offered a teaching assistantship and serve as a teaching assistant, you must meet additional English language proficiency requirements, which are as follows:

 - iBT – 80 Composite, Speaking score of 24

-Provisional teaching assistantships may be offered for applicants who achieve the following and concurrently enroll in a specified ELIP course:
+Provisional teaching assistantships may be offered for applicants who achieve the following and concurrently enroll in a specified Academic and Global Communication Program (formerly known as ELIP) course:

 - iBT – 80 Composite, Speaking score of 21